SeenKid/discord-profile-customization/about-me/templates/other/apple/apple-logo.md

 # apple logo
-note : Fixed, but use 3x \` With the apple to fix it
+note : Fixed, but use 3x \` With the apple to fix it (at the top and the bottom of the apple) Note2 : The apple is not fully showed since the space is too little^^
 ### Copy & Paste Markdown

 ```